 While the light-compatible Raptor won’t be as tight as a regular Raptor due to the weapon light compatibility, it can still be adjusted to be pretty tight.
 The particular weapon light the holster is made for can also affect overall retention.
 Retention can also be affected by being on/off the body and under a belt; so when your Raptor arrives, be sure to test on the body and play around with the screws.

 Which shirt guard height do you all recommend?

 We recommend the mid guard.
-It helps with re-holstering, helps keep your shirt out of the holster, and once the pistol is removed won’t jab your stomach as much as a high guard.
+It makes it easier to re-holster, helps keep your shirt out of the holster, and with the pistol removed it won’t jab your stomach as much as a high guard.

 Different ways the Raptor can be adjusted:

 Retention: Two screws beside the trigger guard side can be tightened or loosened to either add friction or click.
 Be sure to test this on-the-body, as belt can affect retention.
 Just play around with them to find that sweet spot.

 Ride height: The Raptor comes with two clip options.
 The Quick Clip (pre-installed) adds stability but cannot be adjusted or allow for cant.
 The Tuckable Clip provided can be mounted and adjusted using the two screws below the Raptor Claw for different ride height.